ReDI-Munich-Frontend/fed-munich-2021-spring/README.md

 Then, the slides will be available at `https://localhost:8080/your-directory/your-slides-filename.slides.html`.

+Alternatively, run `npm run start:open` to automatically open a browser with a lesson overview, from which you can easily navigate to the slides you're working on.

-The build-in webserver will automatically reload whenever you make changes to your source files.
+The built-in webserver will automatically reload whenever you make changes to your source files.

 ## Creating new slides